 Salamanca is at its best in April, when the weather is pleasant and visitor numbers are low.
 If you’re interested in the university’s exam and graduation traditions, May is a good time to arrive, although the city is much busier at this time of year.
 Alternatively, come in September or October, when the summer heat has receded and the streets are quieter.

-Suggested Salamanca itinerary
+Suggested itinerary featuring Salamanca

 This sample itinerary will give you an idea of what is possible when you travel in Salamanca, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.